ScooloV/bbpedia/docs/death_zone/match_events.md

 *so entertaining!*

 Randomly select a player on the active team that is currently on the pitch.
-If that player is the firrst to be activated this team turn, they may re-roll a single dice rolled during their activation (this may be a dice rolled as a single dice, as part of a multiple dice roll, or as part of a dice
+If that player is the first to be activated this team turn, they may re-roll a single dice rolled during their activation (this may be a dice rolled as a single dice, as part of a multiple dice roll, or as part of a dice